-What to expect from Building Information Modeling A BIM project is based on a single, centralized database of information.
+Know what to expect from BIM.
+A BIM project is based on a single, centralized database of information.
 You need to anticipate how that change can affect workflows based on more independent functions.

-Master It How can the work process be affected by the adoption of BIM?
+Master It How can your work process be affected by the adoption of BIM?